Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Apologizing and forgiving go hand-in-hand.
 I don’t think it’s possible to be sincere in apologizing to anyone if you are holding a grudge of unforgiveness against them.
 So, it is possible that you may need to spend some time alone with the Lord before you apologize.
 You may need to seek God’s forgiveness for your actions and let Him work on your heart to forgive your husband unconditionally before you speak to him and apologize.
 Learn more about forgiveness here.

 But here’s the thing about apologizing – it’s just words unless it is backed up with a change in actions.
 Are you apologizing for yelling?
-Then make a commitment to stop.
+Then commit to change that habit.
 Allow him to point out to you when you start yelling.
 Pray for the Spirit’s help to change.
 Do some reading and try to figure out your triggers.
 Take some sort of action to begin to change the patterns of behavior that made it necessary to apologize.

 But it is hard work that is so worthwhile.
 By honoring your commitment to each other and working through differences and disagreements (small and large) you are modeling for the world what love looks like.